hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/converter.md

   </table>
 ```

-When we generate the persistence code we can see the VO property is available as a `Boolean` type,
+When look at the generated persistence code we can see the VO property is available as a `Boolean` type,
 not as the database numeric type:

 ```java